jackofall1232/adambox/readme.txt

 ### What AdamBox Does

-- Renders a lightweight chat box via shortcode
+- Renders a lightweight moderation-enabled conversation box via shortcode
 - Supports multiple visitors chatting together on the same page
-- Requires session-based display names for clarity (no accounts)
+- Uses session-based display names (no accounts required)
-- Observes recent messages for moderation context only
+- Observes recent messages temporarily for moderation context only
-- Intervenes when moderation is needed
+- Intervenes calmly when moderation is needed
 - Uses WordPress REST API and vanilla JavaScript only

 ### What AdamBox Does *Not* Do